LiteVar/LiteAgent/README.md

 ### 3. Run
 #### 3.1 Preparation
 >- Build LiteAgent web in nodejs environment(please refer to lite_agent_web/README.md), and then replace it to the directory: docker/nginx/html/
->- Build LiteAgent backend app in java environment(please refer to lite_agent_backend/README.md), and then replace it to the directory: docker/LiteAgent/app/
+>- Build LiteAgent backend app in java environment(please refer to lite_agent_backend/README.md), rename to lite-agent.jar, and then replace it to the directory: docker/LiteAgent/app/
+  - update config file to the directory: docker/LiteAgent/app/config (please refer to lite_agent_backend/lite-agent-rest/src/main/resources)

 #### 3.2 Beginning
 - Pull up services by docker compose
 - Please make sure docker, docker compose plugin are installed on your machine